Fresh produce and GS1

 Often used in your industry

-The CPG industry in Sweden is actively involved and influences the development of GS1 standards.
+The grocery industry in Sweden is involved in influencing the development of GS1 standards.